peshoff/peshoff.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Economics PhD (graduating from Louisiana State University May 16th 2025) with interests in environmental economics, health economics, and labor economics.
+Visting Assistant Professor at Colby College with interests in environmental economics, health economics, and labor economics.

 As a Louisiana local with loved ones located all over the state, a strong stake in improving the economic well-being of all Louisiana residents has further cultivated my pre-existing interest in environmental, health, and labor economics.
 I find the intersection of all three fields in my job market paper, <a href='assets/pdf/Peshoff_JMP.pdf'>"Polluting and Commuting: Evidence from Louisiana Housing Prices"</a>.
 This project has been a challenge that has necessitated the development of many new skills, from working with pollution modeling programs to geospatial analysis tools to writing in multiple programing languages.
 I look forward to sharing my research with my local community as well as fellow economists.

-I was awarded a teaching award by the Department of Economics at LSU in 2023, and in early December, I was notified that I have been nominated for the 2024-2025 College Teaching Awards.

 <a href='assets/pdf/Peshoff_CV.pdf'>CV</a> | <a href='https://www.lsu.edu/business/directory/employee-profiles/peshoff-mary-economics.php'>LSU Site</a>